 Problem behaviors can range from leash reactivity and separation anxiety, to human aggression and unruly behavior.
 Many behaviors are actually symptoms to an outside source, or possible traumatic history in your pet’s past.
 These behaviors can sometimes be untrained and replaced with a positive behavior or reaction.
 This will take professional training, and a unique individualized plans, which is why we are here to help!

 Wow, I could really benefit from talking to someone about my pet, who should I ask for?

-Dr. Adrienne E. Pesavento has a special interest in behavior and offers consultations for almost any behavior issue; from unruly puppies to adult dogs with anxiety.
+Dr. Andrea Golombek has a special interest in behavior and offers consultations for almost any behavior issue; from unruly puppies to adult dogs with anxiety.
 She will see all species for behavior issues, not just dogs and cats.
-She started her interest in behavior while working at the Michigan Humane Society and developed her knowledge and understanding in school at Ross University.
 She offers an approach that is a combination of medications and behavior modification, using positive reinforcement techniques.
 You can find Dr. Golombek at our sister clinic, Berkley Animal Hospital, to schedule your appointment.